-This video features Nikko Ortiz reacting to a drill sergeant using a breathalyzer on a soldier in PT gear, seemingly due to a 'liquor operation' being reported.
-Nikko expresses surprise and questions the procedure's legality and standard practice within the military context.
+This video features Nikko Ortiz, a military influencer, reacting to a Drill Sergeant using a breathalyzer on a soldier in PT gear.
+The context suggests a 'liquor operation' was reported, leading to the sweep.
+Nikko expresses skepticism about the procedure's regularity and legality, highlighting a humorous yet critical perspective on military base enforcement.

 This video directly compares the training methods and effectiveness of U.S. Army Drill Sergeants and U.S. Marine Corps Drill Instructors.
 It aims to determine which branch's instructors produce better soldiers or Marines through their rigorous training programs.
 The content likely delves into the discipline, physical conditioning, and potentially the handling of firearms and combat scenarios as part of the comparison.